-$\tau{bi}$ is the skin friction, which is calculated through the bottom boundary layer model, $\tau{ci}$ is critical shear stress for initiation of the sediment erosion (currently $\tau{ci} = \rho_i (0.25U_i^{s})^2$ ), Cbi is sediment concentration in the bed, and a is a constant of the order of 10-3.
+Hhere S'i is a normalised excess skin friction, defined for each sediment class I, as where τ{bi}' is the skin friction, derived through the bottom boundary layer model, τ{ci} is critical shear stress for initiation of the sediment erosion (currently $\tau{ci} = \rho_i \left(0.25U_i^{s}\right)^2$), C{bi} is the sediment concentration in the bed, and a is a constant of the order of 10-3.
 Following to (Glenn S.M., Grant W.D., 1987) an approximate value of a = 0.002 is adopted.
-The reference height $z_r$ is usually specified at the distance of 7\d above the sediment bed (Coastal Engineering Manual, 1999).
+The reference height z_r is usually specified at the distance of 7d above the sediment bed (Coastal Engineering Manual, 1999).
 Another common semi-empirical method to evaluate the equilibrium concentration is based on the formulation developed by Van Rijn (1984a, 1984b).
-Currently MECOSED employs only Smith and McLean formulation (1977).
+MECOSED employs Smith and McLean formulation (1977).